14 Spring-Cleaning Secrets from Professional Organizers

 Buff up your closet

 “Before you put your favorite spring things back into the closet, take the opportunity of having empty shelves to replace your shelf paper, vacuum the closet floor, and make the closet fresh and clean.’ —Ann Bingley Gallops.
-Next, learn 16 genius cleaning hacks from professional house cleaners.
+Next, learn how to organize a closet once and for all.